randsleadershipslack/documents-and-resources/deleting-content.md

 # Don't Be a Troll

-A troll is a member who starts flame wars or intentionally upsets other members by posting inflammatory and digressive, extraneous, or off-topic messages with the intent of provoking member’s into displaying emotional responses and normalizing tangential discussion, either for the troll's amusement or a specific gain.
+A troll is a member who starts flame wars or intentionally upsets other members by posting inflammatory and digressive, extraneous, or off-topic messages with the intent of provoking members into displaying emotional responses and normalizing tangential discussion, either for the troll's amusement or a specific gain.

 The determination of whether a message is trolling is often a subjective assessment by administrators, but there is a specific situation where RLS has a zero-tolerance policy where:

 1. A message is perceived and/or reported as trolling,
-2. By a non-contributing member was little to no other engagement elsewhere in the Slack, and,
+2. By a non-contributing member with little to no other engagement elsewhere in the Slack, and,
 3. Posted via a deliberately fake account.

 Content posted in this fashion results in a no-warning expulsion of the offending account from RLS.
 Trolling which does not meet this high bar is managed via the usual content review process.